-Summary of Independent Director Primary Skills, Core Competencies and Other Attributes other a lowing matrix identifies the five most prominent skills and core competencies and ttributes that each independent Director brings to bear in their service to Exelon's and Committees.
-Anderson Berzin Brlas de Balmann DeBenedictis Jojo Joskow Lawless Richardson Shattuck Young Accounting - Accounting and financial reporting experience are important • \$ Finance - Corporate finance and capital management experience are important to effectively oversee the financial affairs of Exelon's businesses and operations. • • • • • • • 器 Executive - CEO/executive management leadership skills are important to gain a practical understanding of organizations, corporate governance, and drivers of individual growth and development. • • • • • • • 2 Compensation - Human capital management and executive compensation knowledge and experience help Exelon recruit, retain, and develop key talent essential to Company operations. • • • • • • • F Technology - Innovation and technology experience is important in overseeing Exelon's business in the rapidly changing energy markets and physical and cyber threats. • • • Ç Safety & Security - Safety, physical security, and cybersecurity competencies are critical to oversee safe and secure nuclear and other generation operations, transmission and distribution systems, and our other assets. • • • ΔŢ Industry - Industry experience helps inform our views on energy markets and economics, technology, nuclear power, renewable and clean energy, electric and gas transmission and distribution and the public policy and public safety implications of these aspects. • • • • • • Policy - Government, public policy and regulatory insights are important to help shape public policy initiatives and government regulation for the benefit of our customers and shareholders. • • Risk - Risk oversight and management experience inform Exelon's enterprise risk management of key risks with potential to impact public safety, operations and shareholder value including environmental impacts. • • • • • • (\$) Investor perspective - Investor relations and investment management experience ensure strong alignment with investors and inform decision making on value-adding initiatives. • • • • • Engineering & Manufacturing - Engineering, manufacturing, construction, and performance management experience inform Exelon's ongoing commitment to maintaining and strengthening the reliability, resiliency, and safety of the electric and gas transmission and distribution systems, smart grid and generation portfolio and assets. • • Diversity - Diverse attributes reflect the Company's commitment to diversity and inclusion through age, ethnicity, gender, race and sexual orientation. • • • • Military Experience - Military service and experience brings unique skills and insight to the Board and reflects the Company's commitment to helping veterans translate their skills into the energy industry. • • •
+Summary of Independent Director Primary Skills, Core Competencies and Other Attributes owing matrix identifies the five most prominent skills and core competencies and other attributes that each independent brings to bear in their service to Exelon's Board and Committees.
+Anderson Berzin Brlas de Balmann DeBenedictis ojor Joskow Lawless Richardson Shattuck Young Ĩ Accounting - Accounting and financial reporting experience are important to accurately and transparently measure and report financial and operating performance, ensure compliance with applicable law and assess financial merits of strategic opportunities. • • • • s) 000 Finance - Corporate finance and capital management experience are important to effectively oversee the financial affairs of Exelon's businesses and operations. • • • • • • • 器 Executive - CEO/executive management leadership skills are important to gain a practical understanding of organizations, corporate governance, and drivers of individual growth and development. • • • • • • • • • • ٩ Compensation - Human capital management and executive compensation knowledge and experience help Exelon recruit, retain, and develop key talent essential to Company operations. • • • • • • • କ୍ଳ Technology - Innovation and technology experience is important in overseeing Exelon's business in the rapidly changing energy markets and physical and cyber threats. • • • 3 Safety & Security - Safety, physical security, and cybersecurity competencies are critical to oversee safe and secure nuclear and other generation operations, transmission and distribution systems, and our other assets. • • • ш Industry - Industry experience helps inform our views on energy markets and economics, technology, nuclear power, renewable and clean energy, electric and gas transmission and distribution and the public policy and public safety implications of these aspects. • • • • • • , Policy - Government, public policy and regulatory insights are important to help shape public policy initiatives and government regulation for the benefit of our customers and shareholders. • • 4 Risk - Risk oversight and management experience inform Exelon's enterprise risk management of key risks with potential to impact public safety, operations and shareholder value including environmental impacts. • • • • • • (S) Investor perspective - Investor relations and investment management experience ensure strong alignment with investors and inform decision making on value-adding initiatives. • • • • • ٢ Engineering & Manufacturing - Engineering, manufacturing, construction, and performance management experience inform Exelon's ongoing commitment to maintaining and strengthening the reliability, resiliency, and safety of the electric and gas transmission and distribution systems, smart grid and generation portfolio and assets. • • 8 Diversity - Diverse attributes reflect the Company's commitment to diversity and inclusion through age, ethnicity, gender, race and sexual orientation. • • • • Military Experience - Military service and experience brings unique skills and insight to the Board and reflects the Company's commitment to helping veterans translate their skills into the energy industry. • • •